jpueberbach4/bp.markets.ingest/dukascopy/README.md

 Time shifts cannot be applied incrementally because timestamps affect all aggregation boundaries.

-**Note:** MT4: Additional "origin"-rules are needed on the 4H timeframe for eg DEU.IDX-EUR.
-See config.yaml for an example for DEU.IDX-EUR.
-In the weekend i will build more detailed instructions on how to handle all commodities, indices, crypto and forex (for Dukascopy).
-Validations are still ongoing (also looking into the volume).
-Step by step we are achieving full MT-4 compatibility.

 >I’m building a **Dukascopy** MT4–tailored configuration file, ```config.dukascopy-mt4.yaml```.
 You can review it to get a sense of how this configuration file is structured and how it can be extended.
 The symbol AUS.IDX-AUD is a special case that isn’t currently handled.
 I need to investigate it further.
 Its 4H candles start at 08:10, and while the transform-step already supports per-symbol time-shifting, I need to determine whether the issue is simply a "bin" start time, or if we actually need to shift the underlying 1-minute candles.
 This is still under investigation.
 If you are using an other broker, you can use the file for reference.

 >When you apply ```config.dukascopy-mt4.yaml```.
 Perform a rebuild from scratch.
 See troubleshooting section.